grassroot72/fbputs/README.md

 is more efficient than UTF-8 encoding.
 It has less memory footprint and use less CPU time to process.

-Is it possible to create a default UTF-16 encoded linux kernel for Asia countries?
+Is it possible to create a default UTF-16 encoded linux kernel for Asian countries?
 ......
 Just joking :)
 ```